 What makes these mattress types unique?
 And what benefits do they offer buyers?
 Providing answers to these basic questions would help put proper perspective to the hybrid mattress vs memory foam comparison.
 We will also provide expert opinions on which mattress type is best for who in this guide.

 - Contours to body shape.
 When you sleep on a memory foam mattress, the foam would slowly compress and adjust to your exact body shape.
-Memory foam fibers absorb body heat which makes them pliable and hugs each body part tightly.
+This allows the foam to gently hug the protruding sections of the body while supporting everything else.
+As a result, the pressure is redistributed evenly, allowing for tension relief.

 - Low motion transfer.
 Memory foam fibers react separately to pressure and movement.
 Generally, mattresses without springs have lower motion transfer; and memory foam is chief here.
 This is great for you if you have a partner that moves around a lot during sleep; you’ll not be disturbed.